-When Sophia was just two, she wanted some scrambled eggs for breakfast.
+When my daughter was just two, she wanted some scrambled eggs for breakfast.
 As I got the frying pan going, she pulled a bar stool over to the stove and grabbed the spatula out of my hand.
 “No!
 I make eggs!”

 I figured out pretty quickly that it was actually safer to hand her the spatula and stand over her in case anything happened than it was to tell her she couldn’t do it.
 The massive temper tantrum she would have thrown would have burned her entire body.

 From then on, she always made her own eggs with me standing over her to help if necessary.

-Sophia is independently doing far more things than her sisters were at age ten, but she needs that.
+My daughter is independently doing far more things than her older sisters were at age ten, but she needs that.
 I just have to make sure it’s a mix of things she wants to be independent about and things that I would like her to be independent about.

 4. Projects and Results

 These kids can’t handle just sitting.
 Strong-willed kids have got to be doing something.
 If you want to avoid having them turn to electronics, make sure to have projects for them to do based on their interests.